bsmith89/compbio-template/TEMPLATE.md

     Executable scripts which _normally_:
     -  Produce figures in PDF format, saving them to `fig/`;
     -  Require intermediate results in a tabular format, saved in `res/`;
-    -  Have the same file name (minus the extension) as the figure produced.
+    -  Usually have a name which is identical to or a substring of the figure produced.

 -  `scripts/pbs/`